Spinning- Loss of Control

 The Fully Developed Spin

-In a fully developed spin, the aircraft is fully stalled and is following a spiral decent path.
-The aircraft will be simultaneously yawing, pitching and rolling about a vertical spin axis and there will be a complex interaction of aerodynamic, inertial and gyroscopic forces acting.
+The aircraft is stalled in a fully developed spin and follows a spiral descent path.
+The aircraft will simultaneously yaw, pitch and roll about a vertical spin axis, and there will be a complex interaction of aerodynamic, inertial and gyroscopic forces.

 Common characteristics of the fully developed spin are: